Steg G

 Steven Gilfoyle (born in Glasgow, Scotland; is better known by his stage name Steg G) is a Scottish hip hop music producer, radio presenter and recording artist.
 His involvement with Scottish hip-hop culture began with a pioneering role in the early to mid '90s, and he is still involved twenty years later.
-He is the founder and current CEO of Powercut Productions, a hip hop label based in Glasgow, Scotland.
+He ran Powercut Productions, a hip hop label based in Glasgow, Scotland.

 Biography

 He started his early hip hop career working with local rap acts such as BAAD Company and Sons of the Devil as their DJ and producer.
-His first official single was released on Devil Discs and was with a 4 piece group called Powermove (Steg G, Shoey, Freestyle Master Jimmy P).
+His first official single was released on Devil Discs and was with a 4-piece group called Powermove (Steg G, Shoey, Freestyle Master Jimmy P).
 The single "But We're Different" was an early example of Hip Hop music which featured a Scottish accent and perspective.

 He has performed with 50 Cent and Kanye West.
 He performed at the "Kelvingroove" festival in Glasgow in 2007.

-Currently Steg G works closely with several high-profile Scottish rap artists, including: Werd (sons of Scotland).
+Steg G has worked closely with several high-profile Scottish rap artists, including: Werd (sons of Scotland).
 MOG, Respek BA, Loki, Wee D, Wardie Burns, Uvbeatz and long time collaborator Freestyle Master.

 He has remixed tracks for Sugar Minot, Stanley Odd, Clan Disciples, Wardie Burns, Werd, and A Band Called Quinn.
 He has also supported acts by DJing.

-He was the first DJ to remix Kylie and Jason's finest hits and his favourite song is The Locomotion.